-As we’ve previously noted, catfish will eat just about anything you put in their path but this behemoth fell victim to a drifted piece of chicken.
+As we’ve previously noted, catfish will eat just about anything you put in their path but this behemoth fell victim to a drifted piece of chicken as bait.
 The angler made an attempt to keep the fish alive in a 250-gallon tank in order to donate it to a Bass Pro Shops aquarium but unfortunately, the fish died the next day.

 World Record channel catfish: 58 pounds